 Sometimes unique isn’t enough to describe these staycations.

-So, if you’re looking to get away for a couple of nights, check out some of the coolest Airbnbs you can stay at.
+So, if you’re looking to get away for a couple of nights, check out some of the coolest hotels you can stay at.
 This really is the definitive list for quirky accommodation in the UK, so go wild with it.

 From cute castles to houseboats to futuristic glamping pods, if you’re looking for a weekend to remember you’re guaranteed to find it here.